w4rum/squadlanes/README.md

     ```shell
     poetry run tiles
     ```
-8. The map tiles are now in the web assets directory if you're using the default config.
+8. The map tiles are now in `src/assets/map-tiles` if you're using the default config.
     The layer data was saved to `extraction/raas-data-auto.yml`.
-    You can make manual changes to that if necessary.
+    If you want to, you can make manual changes to the layer data.
     Once you're done, overwrite the existing file in `src/assets/raas-data.yaml`.
-    You don't *have* to overwrite the existing file and can just use that one instead.
+    Note that instead of using the layer data you just generated, you can also just use the layer data included in this repository.
-    The important part of this process is the extraction of the map tiles.
+    The important part of this process is the extraction of the map tiles, which are too big (~1 GiB) to be included here.

 If any of these steps don't seem to work, e.g., `poetry run tiles` finishes instantly but doesn't actually produce any tiles, then open the config file, set `LOG_LEVEL = "debug"` and try again.
+That should provide you with more verbose output.

 ### Web Server Deployment

-TODO
+If you want to deploy this locally to change the front-end files and test around, follow the "Development" instructions.

+If you want to deploy this to a production server, follow the "Production" instructions.

+#### Development
+1. Run `npm run start`.
+2. ParcelJS will now package the static files.
+   This can take a couple of minutes on your first run.
+3. The development server can now be reached at `http://localhost:1234/`.
+   Changing any files while the server is running will cause an automatic update.
+   However, you might still need to hit F5 for some parts, e.g., changes to the map logic.

+#### Production
+1. Run `npm run build`.
+2. ParcelJS will now package the static files.
+   This can take a couple of minutes on your first run.
+3. The packaged static files are now in `dist/`.
+4. Upload the contents of `dist/` into your server's webroot and make your web server return the `index.html` that you just uploaded.

+If you want a nice and easy way to delta-upload your `dist` directory to your web server with `rsync`, take a look at the `deploy` command in `package.json` and adjust that to your needs.

 ## Documentation / Project overview for developers
 This project is in a somewhat unpolished and largely undocumented state.
-We apologize for this but don't have specific plans to fix this in the immediate future since the person responsible for the extraction scripts hasn't actively played Squad in quite a while and has moved to a kind of maintenance-only mode for this project.
+We apologize for this but don't have specific plans to fix this in the immediate future since the person responsible for most of the code including the extraction scripts (Tim | w4rum) hasn't actively played Squad in quite a while and has moved to a kind of maintenance-only mode for this project.
-If you want to contribute at this point in time, feel free to open issues and pull requests.
+If you want to contribute at this point in time, feel free to open issues and pull requests and we'll be happy to work with you.
 Just be warned, it's probably a lot of work to get into it.